Struct rsvg::CairoRenderer

 on top of a previously-rendered document, for example.

-must be a plain fragment identifier like #foo
+Note that the id must be a plain fragment identifier like #foo, with

-a leading #
+a leading # character.

-gives the position and size at which the whole SVG
+The viewport gives the position and size at which the whole SVG

 document would be rendered.
 This function will effectively place the